huggingface/text-generation-inference/docs/source/conceptual/quantization.md

 bitsandbytes is a library used to apply 8-bit and 4-bit quantization to models.
 It can be used during training for mixed-precision training or before inference to make the model smaller.

-8-bit quantization enables multi-billion parameter scale models to fit in smaller hardware without degrading performance.
+8-bit quantization enables multi-billion parameter scale models to fit in smaller hardware without degrading performance too much.
 8bit quantization works as follows 👇

 1. Extract the larger values (outliers) columnwise from the input hidden states.
 2. Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8.